umr-ds/resilient-edge-computing/README.md

 ### Setup pre-commit

-[pre-commit](https://pre-commit.com/) is a utility which runs a number of tasks (in oru case linting and input sorting) before each commit.
+[pre-commit](https://pre-commit.com/) is a utility which runs a number of tasks (in our case linting and input sorting) before each commit.
 If you have installed the development dependencies as mentioned above, then `pre-commit` should already be installed, but you need to set it up to run:

 ```shell